-"Broken Hill will be a national powerhouse of sustainable and technological innovation that values and shares the region's unique natural and built environment with regional, national, and international visitors and is home to an active, vibrant residential population with services and facilities to support population growth to 25,000 by 2027."
+"Broken Hill will be a national powerhouse of sustainable and technological innovation that values and shares the region's unique natural and built environment with regional, national, and international visitors and is home to an active, vibrant residential population with services and facilities to support long term population growth.

 For further information visit Broken Hill City Council website www.brokenhill.nsw.gov.au.

 To receive this document in an alternative format please contact Council (08) 8080 3300.

+First Published September 2018

-First Published September 2018 Revised May 2020 Revised October 2022
+First Published September 201 Revised May 2020 Revised October 2022